Selective School Past Papers & Practice Tests: Your Complete Guide

 - Detail questions (What does the text state?)

-- Vocabulary questions (What does this word mean in context?)
+- Vocabulary-in-context questions (What does this word mean in the passage?)

-- Structure questions (Why did the author organize it this way?)
+- Structure and organisation questions (Why did the author organise it this way?)

 Build competency through past papers: